Vlix/safe-json/README.md

 }
 ```

-If the resulting JSON is not an object, it will be wrapped in one
+If the resulting JSON is not an object, it will be wrapped in the
-with the following fields:
+following 2-field object:

 ```json
 {